kharchenkolab/Baysor/README.md

 make
 ```

 The command takes ~10 minutes to complete.
-It creates executable file `./Baysor/bin/segment_data.jl`, which can be used for spatial data segmentation.
+It creates executable file `./Baysor/bin/baysor`, which can be used for spatial data segmentation.

 ### Docker

 Alternatevely, you can use Dockerfile.
-It contains executable `segment_data` to run Baysor from CLI, as well as IJulia installation to use Baysor with Jupyter.
+It contains executable `baysor` to run Baysor from CLI, as well as IJulia installation to use Baysor with Jupyter.

 Pre-built stable [image](https://hub.docker.com/r/vpetukhov/baysor):